Success tips for Belize company formation in 2023

 - After applying for a trade license, the City Council will send an inspector to visit the work premises before granting a trade license approval.
 Due to the small area of Belize, the inspector usually arrives the next day and our Client should ensure their work premises are compliant for a timely company formation;

 - Due to the weather and work environment, Belizean business attire is generally more relaxed.
 Therefore, our Clients can expect to go for a business meeting with a Belizean in casual attire;

 - Belizeans do not view punctuality as a very important business etiquette and schedules are not strictly followed.
 Our Client should expect their Belizean business meetings to start later than planned;

 - Internet access and mobile data is very expensive in Belize.
 Our Clients should prepare all documents and presentations prior to traveling to Belize for a meeting, to minimize the need to download data-heavy documents or presentations;

 - Power failure is a common occurrence and hence, our Clients should expect interruptions during important discussions.

 Interesting facts about Belize

-- Belize is the only country in Central America where English is the official language.
-Apart from English, there are many recognized regional languages: Kriol, Spanish, Garifuna, Maya, and Plautdietsch;
+- Belize is the only country in Central America where English is the official language; More than 80% of the population speak English while other languages spoken include Mayan, Kriol (Creole), Garifuna, and Spanish;